// LIVE MARKET DATA

 Release Schedule

 Gaming stocks are driven by game launches.
-Look at the pipeline slide in the earnings deck.
 How many titles ship this fiscal year?
 A thin release slate = weak next quarter.

 06